lucasfbn/Reddit-Sentiment-Reinforcement-Learning/README.md

 One platform that has been used extensively for sentiment analysis is Reddit.
 Reddit is a social news aggregator and discussion forum where users can submit, vote, and comment on content.
 Due to the large amount of user-generated content, Reddit has been found to be a valuable source for gauging public opinion.

 In this repository, we will be using reinforcement learning to train two agents to predict the movement of stock prices based on Reddit sentiment.
-The agents are using either a multimodal convolutional neural network.
+The agents are using a multimodal convolutional neural network.

 ## Directory structure